bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ## A Boolean Expression is Required
 This error message is produced when a statement needs a boolean value to evaluate, but insted the expression returns a different return type.
 A boolean value is required after 'if' and 'whose'.
 For example, the parenthetical statement after the 'whose' in the whose/it cluase does not return a boolean value.
 For example:
 ````
-names of files whose (version of it) of system folder
+Names of files whose (version of it) of system folder
 ````
 The parenthetical statement, *(version of it)*, after whose must return a boolean value for the expression to make sense.
 Since the relevance interpreter is expecting a Boolean value and instead finds a version, it returns the error **A boolean expression is required**.
 Instead the statement shoudl be something like:
 ````